XargsUK/cybot_docs/index.rst

 Issues?
 ------------

-If you have any issues with CyBot, run ``!contact <message>`` The bot will then DM the bot owner.
-If you notice any issues with this documentation, either contact me using the above, or contribute to the documentation directly on https://github.com/XargsUK/cybot_docs
+If you have any issues with CyBot, run ``!contact <message>``.
+The bot will then DM the bot owner.
+If you notice any issues with this documentation, either contact me using the above, or contribute to the documentation directly on https://github.com/XargsUK/cybot_docs.

 ------------
 How to Use These Docs